I Love New York season 2: Let's Do It Again!

 New York is back for a brand new season with 20 new men.
-This season things are different and New York has picked 5 men from the internet, Sister Patterson has also picked 5 men called the "mama's boys".
+This season, things are different and New York has picked 5 men from the internet, Sister Patterson has also picked 5 men called the "mama's boys".
 During the mixer, some suitors make a bad impression to New York and her mother.
-Wolf reveals that he has a big penis causing New York to laugh.
+Wolf reveals that he has a big penis causing New York to laugh, and say shes quote, "feeling a little horny", but pisses Sister Patterson off.
 At elimination, New York eliminates 5 men Sweetie Pie, Champion, Milliown, Ears, and, Doc were eliminated.
-3 out of 5 men who were picked on the internet were eliminated on the first night, 1 was from the "mama's boys",and 1 was picked by producers.
+3 out of 5 men who were picked on the internet were eliminated on the first night, 1 was from the "mama's boys", and 1 was picked by producers.